The Red House (film): Copyright status

-A condensed version (edited down to 20 minutes) is occasionally shown on "The New Condensed Classics" on the Silver Screen Classics channel in Canada.
+An abridged version (edited down to 20 minutes) is occasionally shown on NEW Condensed Classics on the Silver Screen Classics channel in Canada.

 Home media

-The Red House was released as a two disc Blu-ray/DVD combo set on April 24, 2012 in the US and other countries from Film Chest and HD Cinema Classics.
-Digitally restored in high definition and transferred from original 35mm elements, this DVD/Blu-ray combo pack includes original 35mm trailer, before-and-after restoration demo and an original movie art postcard.
-It was released again on March 29, 2016 as a standalone Blu-ray by The Film Detective.
+The Red House was released in various home media formats through public domain companies due to its lapse in copyright.
+On April 24, 2012, it was released in a two-disc DVD and Blu-ray set, transferred from original 35mm elements and digitally restored in high definition, by Film Chest and HD Cinema Classics.
+Features include the theatrical 35mm trailer, a comparison of scenes before and after restoration, and an original movie art postcard.
+The film was released again on March 29, 2016, by The Film Detective as a standalone Blu-ray.
 This release contains no special features.